-- A student's knowledge of the textbooks related to their course. - A student's research capabilities. - A student's ability to compare ideas, using quotes and references from textbooks, information on the internet, and journals and magazines. - A student's English language presentation and (academic) writing ability.
+- A students' knowledge of the textbooks related to their course. - A student's research skills. - A student's ability to compare ideas, using quotes and references from textbooks, information on the internet, and journals and magazines. - A student's English language presentation and (academic) writing ability.